moq-wg/moq-transport/draft-ietf-moq-transport.md

          stream.
 If the group is dropped there will only one message with this status for the group.

-Any other value SHOULD be treated as a protcol error.
+Any other value SHOULD be treated as a protcol error and terminate the session with a Protocol Violation ({{session-termination}}).

 ### Object Message Formats